Micky Mellon: Dundee United

-Second spell as Tranmere manager
+Return to Tranmere Rovers

 After his year in Dundee, Mellon returned to Tranmere Rovers for a second spell as manager.
 Despite a strong start to the season, Mellon was sacked by Tranmere on 19 March 2023 following a 3-1 defeat to Newport County which left the club 14th in League Two.
-This followed a string of results that included 6 wins since mid-October.
+This followed a string of results that included six wins since mid-October.

+Oldham Athletic

+On 13 October 2023, Mellon was appointed manager of National League club Oldham Athletic on a three-year contract, taking charge following the club's next fixture.
+On 1 June 2025, Mellon led Oldham back into the Football League with a dramatic 3-2 extra-time victory over Southend United in the National League play-off final.

 Managerial statistics

 Personal life

 Mellon has lived in Blackpool since 1994.
 He is married to Jane.
 He opened the very first franchised energie Shokk gym aimed at teenagers with his wife in Blackpool in February 2009.
 The gym later went out of business in October 2009.

 He has co-authored a book about football management, The First 100 Days: Lessons in Leadership from the Football Bosses, published in March 2021.

-He has a son called Michael in the youth academy at Burnley who plays as an attacker.
+Mellon's son, Michael, is also a professional footballer.